thiblahute/meson-website/Reference-manual.md

 Returns an opaque object which contains the directories given in positional arguments.
 The result can then be used as a keyword argument when building executables or libraries.
 Both the source directory and the corresponding build directory are added.
 Note that this function call itself does not add the directories into the search path, since there is no global search path.
 You can use the the returned object in any subdirectory you want, Meson will make the paths work automatically.

+### is_subproject ###

+Returns true if the current project is being built as a subproject of some other project and false otherwise.

 ### jar ###

 Build a jar from the specified Java source files.
 Keyword arguments are the same as executable's, with the addition of <tt>main_class</tt> which specifies the main class to execute when running the jar with <tt>java -jar file.jar</tt>.